 - Physical Medicine & Rehabilitation – is a medical specialty concerned with diagnosis, evaluation, and management of persons of all ages with physical and/or cognitive impairment and disability.

 - Pain Medicine – the field of medicine that is concerned with the prevention of pain, and the evaluation, treatment, and rehabilitation of persons in pain.

 - Physical Therapist - health care professionals who can help patients reduce pain and improve or restore mobility through developing fitness and wellness programs for healthier and more active lifestyles.

 Common types of arthritis:

 - Rheumatoid arthritis (RA) – one of the most common types of arthritis – affects more than 1.5 million adults in the United States.
 RA is a systemic inflammatory disorder that typically affects the small joints in your hands and feet, but unlike other forms of arthritis, RA also is an autoimmune disease.
 With RA, the immune system attacks the body’s tissues specifically the thin membranes that line the joints – putting the entire body at risk for joint inflammation.

 - Osteoarthritis - the degeneration or "wear and tear" of a joint caused by overuse of joints.
+The damage can result in bone grinding directly on bone, which causes pain and restricted movement.
+This deterioration can occur over many years, or it can be hastened by a joint injury or infection.
 Osteoarthritis affects more than 33 million adults in the United States.